Curriculum

 Understanding energetics, both in plants and in people, is one of the keys to learning to use herbs more effectively.
 Using an energetic lens, students will learn how to customize formulation for each individual.
 Through our senses and observation, we will explore how patterns and elements found in nature help us to explain what might be going on in our bodies, and what qualities to look for in plants to help bring us towards more balance.
 These in person classes will focus on the four universal qualities (hot/cold/damp/dry), the four elements (earth/air/fire/water), the Ayurvedic doshas, and the western tissue states.

-Time: 12 hours in person.
+Time: 12 hours live

 • Introduction to Phytochemistry